banash/PHPLeague-for-WP/readme.txt

 **Languages**

-* This plugin is currently available in English, French, German and Polish.
+* This plugin is currently available in English, French, German, Portuguese, Spanish and Polish.
 Please help me translate it!

 == Installation ==